MAKE A DONATION

 Osteoporosis (brittle bones) may be the result of long-term use of steroid medication or a lack of weight-bearing activities.

-Depression – changes in lifestyle associated with the complications of NMO can increase the risk of developing depression.
+Depression – changes in lifestyle associated with the complications of NMOSD can increase the risk of developing depression.

 Why do Symptoms persist after the relapse has recovered?

 When a relapse occurs there is inflammation and swelling in the brain, so messages cannot get from the brain to their target, eg a relapse of the spinal cord does not allow nerve messages to pass to the area below the inflammation causing the symptoms of transverse myelitis.